otto-de/edison-hal/README.md

         );
 ```
 `EmbeddedTypeInfo.withEmbedded()` is a factory method used to specify the types of embedded items.
 By nesting
-the type infos, you can tell the HalParser about the types of any embedded item type, event deeply nested in complex
+the type infos, you can tell the HalParser about the types of any embedded item type, even deeply nested in complex
 HAL representations.

 ### 4.6.4 Unmapped attributes

-HalRepresentation supports access to attributes, that could not be mapped to properties.
+`HalRepresentation` supports access to attributes, that could not be mapped to properties.
 For example:
 ```json
 {
   "foo" : "Hello World",